puffin/dotfiles/README.md

 ### Vim basic control

-Vim is configure with various plugins to increase productivity.
+Vim is configured with various plugins to increase productivity.
 You can explore [config/nvim/init.vim](config/nvim/init.vim) to find out which plugins are installed.

 To start vim, open your terminal and type